Kitzler Study Book: Edition and performances

 In 2018, a première of thirteen piano works from the Kitzler Study Book has been recorded by Ana-Marija Markovina.
 In 2019, Francesco Pasqualotto has recorded 21 piano works from the Kitzler Study Book, of which are 10 premiere recordings.
 In 2021, Todor Petrov has recorded 39 piano works from the Kitzler Study Book, of which a premiere of the March in F major, WAB 217/3, the Rondos in C minor and in D minor, WAB 222/2-3, and the first of the Five Pieces, WAB 216.
 In 2022, Christoph Eggner has recorded 24 piano works from the Kitzler Study Book – of which a premiere of the Rondo in G major, WAB 222/5 – on a restored Bösendorfer fortepiano that has belonged to Bruckner.
+In 2024, Mari Kodama has recorded 10 piano works from the Kitzler Study Book.

 On 5 October 2019, two lieder from the Kitzler Study Book (O habt die Thräne gern, WAB 205, and Vor der schlummernden Mutter, WAB 206) were recorded during the reading Böck ist Bruckner II.

+On 2 July 2022, Ricardo Alejandro Luna conducted the Bolton Symphony Orchestra in the world premiere of the 20 Sketches for the 1st movement of a symphony in D minor, WAB add 244.
+The 20 sketches were transcribed, harmonised, supplemented and orchestrated by Maestro Luna.

+On 13 August 2023, a premiere of the Theme and variations in E-flat major for string quartet, WAB 210, was performed by Matthias Giesen with the strings of the Altomonte-Orchester St Florian at the Opening Concert of the St. Florianer Brucknertage 2023.
+A year later, a recording by the Diotima Quartet was released.

+On 1st October 2024 the Quatuor Danel performed in the Brucknerhaus Linz an integral of the compositions for string quartet composed during the Kitzler tuition, including a premiere of Nos.
+1-4 of the Six Scherzi for string quartet, WAB 209.